 Not a small motorcycle but extremely functional.

-My current bike, at that time, was a 1979 Honda CB900FZ, the machine the RC was based upon and in my opinion, a somewhat underrated motorcycle that boasted lightweight, good handling and attractive styling, yet it had been pushed into the background due to the capacity war being waged with the other Japanese manufacturers.
+My current bike, at that time, was a 1979 Honda CB900FZ, the machine the RC was based on.
+It was in my opinion, a somewhat underrated motorcycle that boasted lightweight, good handling and attractive styling, yet it had been pushed into the background due to the capacity war being waged with the other Japanese manufacturers.

 The CB1100RC though was a different kettle of fish.
 Built primarily to redress the balance of power in production bike racing, it was not cheap.
 At $5,800 (Aus) it was almost twice the price of the CB900FZ it was based on, although this was tempered somewhat by the fact, that as a limited run special, it would hold its price and potentially appreciate in value.